Where have you been for the last three years? Dead? In a ditch? Dead in the ditch that is the Marianas Trench?

 How long will my perfume last?

 Smelly Yeti perfumes are sold in amber glass bottles which filter out UV radiation that would make the compounds in them degrade; you can do your part to make your perfume last by storing it in a cool, dry place.
 Do you need to buy a mini fridge specifically for your collection?
 Or have a secondary home in a cave and/or cold war era bunker? *Probably* overkill.
-A bottle of perfume should be good for at least two years, though they can certainly last much longer.
+A bottle of perfume should be good for a few years, though they can certainly last much longer.
 Know that as it ages, the scent may change subtly over time; this is part of the adventure of perfume oils!

 No, how many uses does it have?

 A full size should last you...I don't know, man.
 A long friggin time.
 Some people apply only a drop a day, other people splash it on.
 It should last a goooooooood long time though.

 I emailed you this weekend and I still haven't gotten a response!
 What gives?